 “I and my Father are one.”

 But when Jesus was on the cross being treated the way we deserve to be treated He could not call God His Father!
+He did not know that He would be resurrected.
 Instead He cried out, “My God!
 Why have you forsaken me?”
 This fulfilled the prophecy of Psalms 22 of Jesus dying the second death.

 Jesus was not crying out, “Why have you forsaken me till Sunday morning?”
 You don’t forsake someone when you leave them for the weekend.
 When I tell my Sabbath School class I will be preaching at another church next Sabbath, none of them ask me why I have forsaken them.
 They know I will be back the following week.
 When Jesus cried out, “Why have you forsaken me?”
 He felt abandoned forever.
 He felt what the wicked will feel.